gustavoh430/loginproject/README.md

 ## Exception Handling Messages

-Most of the errors will be presented like te HTTP Error Message below:
+Most of the errors will be presented like the HTTP Error Message below:

 ```json
 {